Cervical Cancer

 What are the causes of cervical cancer?

-In general, cancer begins when normal cells acquire a genetic mutation that transforms them into abnormal cells that grow and multiply uncontrollably and also become immortal.
+In general, cancer begins when normal cells acquire a genetic mutation that transforms them into abnormal cells that grow and multiply uncontrollably and become immortal.

-• Early sexual activity (less than 18 years): Immature cells appear to be more susceptible to the precancerous changes that HPV can cause.
+Early sexual activity (under 18 years of age): immature cells appear to be more susceptible to the pre-cancerous changes that HPV can cause.
+Deficient immune system: typical in transplant recipients or people with HIV or other circumstances.

 How is cervical cancer diagnosed?